How It Began

 He was able to rent an office and a two-roomed house where he opened doors for the first 27 children to live.

-With some community support, Francis was able to start a private school where orphans and other needy children from the neighborhood could receive a free education.
+With some community support, Francis was able to start a private school where orphans and vulnerable children and other needy children from the neighborhood could receive a free education.

 “In July 2013 we constructed a two-roomed shed-like building, in which one volunteer teacher and I started teaching the 27 children living in the orphanage, along with other children from the neighborhood.
 Since then we have gained trust from parents/guardians who have continued sending us their children.“ Francis said.

-Today BECU has transformed into a growing children’s home and education center providing support, protection and full-time residential care to 67+ orphans and education to 420+ children.
+Today BECU has transformed into a growing children’s home and education center providing support, protection and full-time residential care to 67+ orphans and vulnerable children and education to 420+ children.

 This institution currently has three caretakers, 14 teachers, one vocational instructor, three cooks, and two watchmen.
 With donations and local contributions the institution now has electricity, water, a girls’ dormitory, eight permanent classes, and clean toilets.
 The children are fed three nutritious meals daily.